128technology/docs/docs/wan_telemetry_troubleshooting.md

 admin@node1.conductor1#
 ```

-### Moving a Router
+## Moving a Router

-In a situation where a router needs to be moved from one organization to another or physically relocated the router must be released and then re-onboarded.
+In a situation where a router needs to be moved from one organization to another or physically relocated, the router must be released and then re-onboarded.

 ### Releasing a Router

-To release a router, use the following process from the MIST GUI:
+To release a router, use the following process from the Mist GUI:

 * Go to **Organization > Inventory**.
 * Select the checkbox next to the router.